bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="el27">27.
 Regular Expressions: Numbers again</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
+<p>Write an expression that matches only JavaScript-style numbers.
+It must sup-
+port an optional minus or plus sign in front of the number, the decimal dot, and exponent notation—5e-3 or 1E10—again with an optional sign in front of the exponent.
+Also note that it is not necessary for there to be digits in front of or after the dot, but the number cannot be a dot alone.
+That is, .5 and 5. are valid JavaScript numbers, but a lone dot isn’t.</p>

 <p>First, do not forget the backslash in front of the period.</p>
 <p>Matching the optional sign in front of the number, as well as in front of the
 exponent, can be done with [+\-]? or (\+|-|) (plus, minus, or nothing).</p>